What is Not a Website Marketing Strategy?

 Your website should be easy to use and understand.
 This means that just about anyone who comes to your site will understand what your company does and how you add value.
 Never assume that people understand your website just because you understand it!
 This is true of even your most loyal customers.
 Make it easy for people to refer others to your company from your website.
 Follow the ten-out-of-ten visitor rule: Ten-out-of-ten visitors that come to your website should be able to easily explain the value you bring to clients and customers.
 Don’t make assumptions about this.
 Get feedback from your target market and visitors to your website.

 Our customers don’t use the Internet; I don’t use it much either.

 This is probably a false assumption.
 Get inside the head of your website’s users and you will find ways they can use your website as a resource.
 A percentage of website visitors will use your website to research your company and that percentage is growing.
 The question to ask in this case is: How can we take advantage of the Internet to grow our business?

 We don’t have the time or the budget.

-This strategy is really an excuse for not doing your homework on web marketing ROI.
+This strategy is really an excuse for not doing your homework on strategic digital marketing ROI.
 Website marketing has the best ROI and tracking ability of just about any sales or marketing expense.
 The best question to ask in this case is: What opportunities are we missing in online marketing?

 Our sales leads don’t come from our website.